Braves vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have an implied victory probability of 47.6% according to the moneyline set by sportsbooks for this matchup.
+- The Braves have a 58.3% chance to win this matchup based on the moneyline's implied probability.

-- Atlanta and its opponents have gone over the total this season in 17 of its 29 opportunities.
+- Atlanta has played in 30 games with over/under set, and have combined with opponents to go over the total 17 times (17-12-1).

-- The Braves have played just one game with a spread this season and covered in that contest.
+- The Braves have had a spread set for just one game this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.